quantumbartender/QuantumAutoEncoder/README.md

 # QuantumAutoEncoder
 A Pennylane/Python script for a model of a quantum auto encoder, described by a paper by Romero et al. dated February 2017

-The moethodology of the algorithm is as follows:
+The methodology of the algorithm is as follows:
 - initialize a five-qubit wire (four qubits + one reference ancilla)
 - initialize a four qubit state to each of the 16 possible combinations of |0> and |1> states and the ancilla to a |0> state
 - generate a list of random angles ranging from 0 to 2 pi and a list of random Pauli rotations (RX, RY, RZ)